Environmental Health Sciences

 About the Program

 Academic degree programs in the Graduate Group in Environmental Health Sciences (EHS) are recommended for individuals with clear research interests of an interdisciplinary nature.
-Applicants may apply to the MS program or the PhD program.
+Applicants may apply to the MS, MPH program or the PhD program.
 EHS is administered within the Division of Environmental Health of the School of Public Health.
 Although students receive their academic degrees from the graduate group (under the jurisdiction of the Graduate Division of the UC Berkeley campus), students are also affiliated with and apply to the School of Public Health.
+For more information on the EHS and Global Health and Environment (GHE) MPH please go here.

 For a complete list of faculty please visit our website.